flygohr/dont-let-it-go-to-your-head/readme.md

 - [x] implement tutorial first time play (notes: use random events to offset tough choices when you can)
 - [x] fix mobile touch support
 - [x] add text icon in place of IMG
-- [ ] fix bug, card selected before seeing game screen
+- [x] fix bug, card selected before seeing game screen
+- [ ] add more cards and events
 - [ ] design icons and logo
 - [ ] sounds
-- [ ] add more cards and events
+- [ ] if enough time: swap daily events system with a mini quest that stays there
-- [ ] special cards could be added, with unique effects
 - [ ] playtesting and balancing
 - [ ] would be nice: highlight on progressbars the impact of the current choice
 - [ ] export / import savefiles